Last Updated on May 22, 2023 by Editorial Team

 Add cubes with each other to complete the equation or take cubes out from the tower to learn subtraction practically.
 The kids can make umpteen combinations of the equations and practice mathematical operations as much as they want.

-You can add to the complexity by assigning numbers to the color-coded cubes. so, the kid can also use it further to learn multiplication or further arithmetic operations.
+You can add to the complexity by assigning numbers to the color-coded cubes, so the kid can also use it further to learn multiplication along with other multiplication manipulatives or further arithmetic operations.
 This manipulative for addition and subtraction allows kids to internalize the early math using gamification way.

 2. Dice in Dice